-This unique project pursuit with Sully-Miller allowed our Mission Critical team to demonstrate a wider variety of our capabilities and in-house resources, such as our modeling, graphic rendering, and website development in addition to our proposal management and content strategy and development.
+This unique project pursuit with Sully-Miller allowed the Mission Critical team to demonstrate a broad spectrum of our capabilities and in-house resources, such as our modeling, graphic rendering, and website development, in addition to our proposal management, content strategy and development.
 Our joint efforts successfully positioned Sully-Miller as the best value Design-Build contractor to deliver this LASD EVOC project.
 We translated Sully-Miller’s expertise and experience into scorable proposals that met and exceeded LASD’s evaluation criteria and coached the interview team to confidently communicate their best practices, earning them this competitive win.